 general public health advice and guidelines for people planning a new centre, renovations or re-licencing a centre

 specialist advice about drinking water, disease outbreaks and chemical hazards.

 There is potential for disease transmission among children at centres because:

-The Immunisation Advisory Centre website has information about vaccines, diseases and making an informed decision.
-Go to this website
+Click here to visit the Immunisation Advisory Centre website for information about vaccines, diseases and making an informed decision

-The Health Navigator website has information about diseases and immunisation, including fact sheets in multiple languages.
-Go to this website
+Click here to visit the Healthify website for information about diseases and immunisation, including fact sheets in multiple languages

-The Kids Health NZ website has information about childhood diseases and other common conditions.
-Go to this website
+Click here to visit the Kids Health NZ website for information about childhood diseases and other common conditions

 Making an informed choice

 The World Health Organisation and the Ministry of Health recommend that you immunise your children.
 Immunisation is your choice – if you have questions or would like more information, you can:

 talk to your family doctor, nurse, lead maternity carer or Plunket nurse